MaksimRudakov/openstack_ansible_dynamic_inventory/README.md

 # OpenStack Dynamic Inventory for Ansible

-A dynamic inventory script for Ansible that filters and groups OpenStack hosts based on metadata and manages network interface priority for connections.
+A dynamic inventory script for Ansible that filters and groups OpenStack hosts based on metadata, manages network interface priority for connections, and collects information about network interfaces, including MAC addresses and tags.

 ## Features